carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Cardinality: N Security Group <--> N EC2 instance.
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 Evaluate all rules before deciding whether to allow traffic.
 Meaning if you have one security group which has no Allow and you add an allow in another than it will Allow
+- Use Cases:
+  1. An architect is designing a two-tier web application.
+The application consists of a public-facing web tier hosted on Amazon EC2 in public subnets.
+The database tier consists of Microsoft SQL Server running on Amazon EC2 in a private subnet.
+Security is a high priority for the company.
+How should security groups be configured in this situation?
+     - Web Tier: **inbound rule** is required to allow traffic from any internet client to the web front end on SSL/TLS port 443.
+The source should therefore be set to `0.0.0.0/0` to allow any inbound traffic.
+     - Web - DataBase Tier: To secure the connection from the web frontend to the database tier, an **outbound rule** should be created from the public EC2 security group with a destination of the private EC2 security group.
+The port should be set to 1433 for MySQL.
+The private EC2 security group will also need to allow inbound traffic on 1433 from the public EC2 security group.
+  2. An application is running on Amazon EC2 behind an Elastic Load Balancer (ELB).
+Content is being published using Amazon CloudFront and you need to restrict the ability for users to circumvent CloudFront and access the content directly through the ELB.
+     - The only way to get this working is by using a VPC Security Group for the ELB that is configured to allow only the internal service IP ranges associated with CloudFront.
+As these are updated from time to time, you can use AWS Lambda to automatically update the addresses.
+This is done using a trigger that is triggered when AWS issues an SNS topic update when the addresses are changed.

 #### NAT Gateway/Instances